 Make sure you leave it one or two minutes before you apply your eyeshadow.

-Overall, an eyeshadow primer is not essential.
+Overall, an eye makeup primer is not essential.
 If your makeup is fine the way it is, you can skip this step.

-However, if you notice your eyelids become oily, or your eyeshadow fades or creases, a good-quality primer is precisely what you are missing.
+However, if you notice your eyelids become oily, or your eyeshadow fades or creases, a good-quality eye base primer is precisely what you are missing.

 For extra wearable eyeshadow makeup, you can also follow it up with an eyeshadow base for added longevity.